KealJones/vscode-readability/README.md

-# vscode-readable
+# Readability
- An extension that shows information about the complexity of a user's English-language writing.
+A vscode extension that provides a readability score of your highlighted text.